Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: The Algorithm

-With the remaining $\nicefrac13$ probability (associated with $\nicefrac23 < u_i$), impression $i$ is assigned adaptively.
-We first note that $\Mark_{a_1}$ and $\Mark_{a_2}$ are both set to $3$ indicating that an adaptive choice was made here.
-To simplify the description of the algorithm, assume $\StocGain_{i,a_1} \geq \StocGain_{i,a_2}$.
-This means $\ell$ is set to $1$ in line $17$.
-The assignment of $i$ is conditioned on the allocation of $i'$ where $i'$ is the last impression that chose $a_1$ to match in lines $10-27$.
-We note that $i'$ is essentially $index(a_1)$ right before $i$ arrives.
-This is how we make our assignment conditioned on some past events.
-If $i'$ was matched non-adaptively to $a_1$, we make an adaptive choice here, and assign $i$ to $a_2$.
-We note that this case is associated with $\Mark_{a_1}=1$.
-This intuitively makes sense since knowing $i'$ was assigned to $a_1$ decreases the potential gain of assigning $i$ to $a_1$ therefore we should consider $a_2$ as a better option.
-Similarly, we assign $i$ to $a_1$ if $\Mark_{a_1}$ is equal to $2$.
-The last case is when $\Mark_{a_1}$ is $3$.
-Since we do not want to deal with cascading conditional probability events, we do not make an adaptive choice in this case.
-We assign $i$ to either of $a_1$ or $a_2$ each with $50\%$ probability using a separate coin toss independent of $u_i$.
-We do the same if $\StocGain_{i,a_1}$ is zero which is just a corner case.
-We note that $\StocGain_{i,a_1}=0$ means $\StocGain_{i,a_2}$ is also zero, therefore we do not need to achieve any extra gain, and just achieving the average $\frac{\Expected[\Gain_{i,a_1}] + \Expected[\Gain_{i,a_2}]}{2}$ suffices which can be done with a simple $50\%-50\%$ assignment to $a_1$ and $a_2$.
+With the remaining $1/3$ probability (i.e., when $\rv{R}_i \in [0,\sfrac{1}{3})$ in line~22), impression $i$ is assigned adaptively.
+We first note that after this assignment, $\Mark_{a_1}$ and $\Mark_{a_2}$ are reset to $0$.
+To simplify the description of this part of the algorithm, assume that $\AdaptiveGain_{i, a_1} \ge \AdaptiveGain_{i, a_2}$.
+This means $k$ is set to~$1$ in line~21.
+The assignment of $i$ is conditioned on the assignment of $i'$, where $i'$ is the last impression that chose $a_1$ as a candidate in \CaseOne.
+Note that $i'$ was the value of $\Index(a_1)$ immediately before its update in line~17.
+The algorithm adaptively makes its assignment conditioned on past events by looking at the value of $\Mark_{a_1}$.
+If $i'$ was matched nonadaptively to $a_1$, then the algorithm makes an adaptive choice and assigns $i$ to $a_2$ (i.e., the case where $\Mark_{a_1} = 1$ and $\Mark_{a_2} = 2$).
+Intuitively, this is beneficial because conditioning on the event where $i'$ was assigned to $a_1$ decreases the expected gain of assigning~$i$ to $a_1$.
+Thus, we should consider $a_2$ as the better option.
+Similarly, if $\Mark_{a_1} = 2$ then the algorithm adaptively assigns $i$ to $a_1$.
+The last case is when $\Mark_{a_1} = 0$.
+Since we want to prevent the chaining of conditional probabilities, the algorithm does not make an adaptive choice here and instead assigns $i$ to $a_1$ or~$a_2$ uniformly at random using a new coin toss that is independent of $\rv{R}_i$.
+In the event that $\AdaptiveGain_{i, a_1} = 0$ (which means that $\AdaptiveGain_{i, a_2} = 0$ because we assumed $\AdaptiveGain_{i,a_1} \ge \AdaptiveGain_{i,a_2}$), it suffices for the algorithm to make a random assignment in line~26.